Pets Traveling Together? How to Make Them Comfortable

 - The number of pets that can ride in a single carrier

-- Where pets can ride cabin or cargo hold
+- Where pets can ride (in-cabin or cargo hold)

 - How many pets are allowed per flight (per person and overall)

 Due to their physical characteristics, certain specific aircraft cannot accommodate all kennel sizes.
-So your cat and Scottie might make the cut, but your golden retriever may not.
+So your cat and yorkie might make the cut, but your golden retriever may not.